thomasstrassmann/DaCapo-API/README.md

 * user not logged in cant follow user
 * user logged in can unfollow user

+**Wanted**
+* can view wanted
+* logged in user can created wanted
+* user not logged in cant create wanted
+* can get wanted using valid id
+* cant get wanted using invalid id
+* user can update own wanted
+* user cant update foreign wanted

+**Rating**
+* can view rating
+* logged in user can rate users
+* user not logged in cant rate user
+* user logged in can delete rating
+* user logged in can update rating

 These tests do not claim to be complete or to cover 100% of all cases, which no suite should do, as unexpected cases can always occur.
 However, they do provide a robust framework, making the API resilient to many errors.
 If, while you read this documentation, you notice that important, critical tests are missing, I would appreciate feedback.
 You can find all the tests in the specific app folder under tests.py.

-The suite consists of 15 tests, all of which pass at the time of project release.
+The suite consists of 27 tests, all of which pass at the time of project release.
 ![Test suite](./static/img/documentation/automatic-tests.png  "Test suite")